I’ll admit to getting stuck in a negative feedback loop where I had lots of trouble with shutting down my thoughts about an ex in the past.

 8. Use the 3×5 Method for Stubborn Thought Patterns

-If you’re having trouble with only using your stop sign and rubber band, every time your ex pops into your mind, center yourself using the 3×5 exercise:
+If you’re having trouble with only using your stop sign and rubber band, every time your ex pops into your mind, center your mind using the 3×5 exercise:

 Once you’ve done this, it’s hard to be anything except centered in your own body.
-Use this reboot whenever you’re lost in the past.
+Use this reboot any time you get lost in old memories.
 It’s a good way to snap your consciousness right back into the present.

 At some point in the past, before you knew you ex, you didn’t think about him.
 That sounds glib and obvious, but it’s not.

-Remember that all of this will take time and practice.
-You can’t do these nine steps and then magically have the clouds lift without some work.
+Feeling better will take time and practice.
+You can’t do these nine steps to stop thinking about your ex and then magically have the clouds lift without some emotional maintenance.

 This is your opportunity to use your breakup to recreate an amazing life.
 You’ve been given the chance to start over with a fresh slate.
 This is scary sometimes, but a rare opportunity to do the things that you love and might have neglected while you were coupled up.
 If you ever felt stifled in your relationship (and who doesn’t, on occasion), you have a fresh, new start.